rsnakeactual/cvedata/presentation.md

 | 1.4 | | |
 | 1.5 | | |

-This is from 20240327, so this may change a bit but likely it will only look more disproportionate, not more uniform.
+This is sample data from 20240327, so this may change a bit.
-You are thousands of times more likely to have a CVSS 7.8 than a 1.3.
-But... why?

 ---